elliotBraem/all-eyes/docs/index.md

 ![dlib Facial Detection](img/process/dlib_detection.jpg)

 In order to improve detection accuracy, we converted to a Histogram of Oriented Gradients, or HOG, based face detection.
 This proved to be more robust in detecting faces and had less false-positives.
 This method uses shapes and gradients to detect a face rather than solely lighting, so it was more effective in our application.
-It also does not have to be tuned to the image, so it is also more universal which is important for our our specific use case.
+It also does not have to be tuned to the image, so it is also more universal which is important for an application of our scale.

 Once the face is detected, we used a predictor to identify facial features.
 The predictor predicts where facial features may lay relative to their position on the face, then identifies the feature in this area.
 This is much more reliable than the Haar Cascade method since, for every face detected, two eyes are always detected as well.
 Unfortunately, a trade off is that this method is less effective on profiles, since half of the "predictable" face is visible.